 Barajas is situated 12 km away from the city center, but it is really easy to get to the city center thanks to how well-connected everything is, both the airport and the city are entirely organized to make it easier for tourists to come from the city center to the airport and vice versa.

-🧳 Luggage Storage at Madrid Airport: If you are planning to visit Madrid during your layover, you can use the luggage storage located in terminals 1, 2, and 4.
+🧳 Madrid Airport Lockers: If you are planning to visit Madrid during your layover, you can use the luggage storage located in terminals 1, 2, and 4.

 Madrid Airport to City Center